influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.4/administration/config.md

 This can be important in cases where you are running the database alongside other processes on the same machine and want to ensure that the database doesn't completely starve those those processes.

-Keep in mind that setting GOMAXPROCS=1 will eliminate all parallelization.
+Keep in mind that setting `GOMAXPROCS=1`eliminates all parallelization.

 Environment variable: `GOMAXPROCS`

 ## [meta]

 This section controls parameters for InfluxDB's metastore, which stores information on users, databases, retention policies, shards, and continuous queries.

 ### dir = "/var/lib/influxdb/meta"

 The `meta` directory.
-Files in the `meta` directory include `meta.db`.
+Files in the `meta` directory include `meta.db`, the InfluxDB metastore file.

 >**Note:** The default directory for OS X installations is `/Users/<username>/.influxdb/meta`